AndromedaIsComingg/DevOps-Projects-Darey.io/Project 6/README.md

 <img width="303" alt="show databases" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/de321016-d045-4608-94b5-2e6f63e39ead">

  Hurray!!!
-The displayed output indicates the our we have successfully implemented a Client-Server Architechture using MySQL Database Management System and we have also connected the client and the remote server.
+The displayed output indicates the our we have successfully implemented a Client-Server Architechture using MySQL Database Management System and we have also connected the client and the remote servers.

 ---------------------------------![Alt Text](https://cssbud.com/wp-content/uploads/2021/05/thanks-for-your-time.gif)---------------------------------------------